Gemma O'Doherty: Opinions

 In May 2021, O'Doherty stated in a live-streamed video that "I don't see anyone or know anyone who is gay who is happy", calling it a "miserable lifestyle".

 In August 2022, the Global Project against Hate and Extremism published a report on the growth of far-right and hate groups in Ireland.
 The report stated that "white nationalist, anti-LGBTQ+, anti-immigrant, and anti-lockdown groups seem to be coming together and echoing each other's hateful rhetoric" and identified twelve far-right groups, including the National Party, that had experienced growth in recent years.
 O'Doherty's Anti-Corruption Ireland was included due to its white nationalist and anti-immigrant stances and advocacy of conspiracy theories.

 Social media and Twitter ban (2020)

-In March 2014, O'Doherty set up a Twitter account.
+In March 2014, O'Doherty set up an account on Twitter (now X).
 In 2017, the annual "#murraytweetindex", which ranks the influence of Twitter accounts of Irish journalists, ranked O'Doherty's Twitter account as the 7th most influential overall account, third most influential news category account, and the most retweeted account.
 By 2018, O'Doherty had fallen out of the top 20 most influential accounts; the "#murraytweetindex" website ranked her as the 26th-most influential overall account, but she retained her position as the third-most influential news category account.

-In July 2020, O'Doherty's Twitter account was "permanently suspended after repeated violations of the Twitter rules".
+In July 2020, the account was "permanently suspended after repeated violations of the Twitter rules".